fommil/fpmortals/manuscript/main-text.md

 In this chapter, we're going to visit the principles of `for` and how cats can help us to write cleaner code with the standard library.

+## Syntax Sugar

 Scala's `for` is just a simple rewrite rule that doesn't have any contextual information.
+The compiler does the rewrite during parsing as *syntax sugar*, designed only to reduce verbosity in the language.

-The easiest way to see what a `for` comprehension is doing is to use the `show` and `reify` feature in the REPL to print out what your code looks like after type inference (alternatively, invoke the compiler with the `-Xprint:typer` flag):
+The easiest way to see what a `for` comprehension is doing is to use the `show` and `reify` feature in the REPL to print out what code looks like after type inference (alternatively, invoke the compiler with the `-Xprint:typer` flag):

 {lang="text"}
 ~~~~~~~~